 Non-members of IPEM can apply for CSci along with membership using an IPEM membership application form - click on Join IPEM for further details on how to apply.

-Existing Members can apply for CSci by completing the application form together with the Competences Evidence Template, as well as providing the names and email addresses of two Proposers, who must already be CSci registrants.
-The Competences Evidence Template is where you set out how your qualifications and experience match the Science Council criteria.
+Existing Members can apply for CSci by completing the application form together with the Competences form, as well as providing the names and email addresses of two Proposers, who must already be CSci registrants.
+The Competences form is where you set out how your qualifications and experience match the Science Council criteria.

 CSci Application Form